DECODEproject/decode-os/doc/introduction.md

 SDK is now made very easy via an integrated continuous pipeline.

-In light of these advantages, there is a clear intention within our organisation (DYNE) to keep maintaining DECODE OS also beyond the span of the project and this very task now concluded, since it greatly helps the manning of prototypes into stable production environments.
+In light of these advantages, there is a clear intention within our organisation (mainly by DYNE) to keep maintaining DECODE OS also beyond the span of the project and this very task now concluded, since it greatly helps the manning of prototypes into stable production environments.